hrdwrrsk/adementary-theme/readme.md

-# Beaucoup theme
+# Tetra
-#### (not final name, see https://github.com/hrdwrrsk/beaucoup-gtk-theme/issues/1) and help me to choose a new name, there's a 2 candidate from me: Halcyon and Tetra but still need to decide before it became final.
-After name change, this theme will be published at GNOME-Look (deviantArt is dying and full of kids that submitting content in wrong category)

 ![Screenshot](Screenshot.png)

-### Beaucoup is a gtk+ theme based on Adwaita, with a clear goal to make your desktop professional-looking and nice.
+### Tetra (formerly or codenamed "Project Beaucoup") is a gtk+ theme based on Adwaita.
+This theme aimed to recreate old design of Adwaita theme (from 3.14-3.18), but with add some design touches from elementary and Vertex Gtk+ theme

 # Supported desktop environments
 - GNOME 3